Professional Moisture Meters & Wood Species Calibration

 Wood: The Equalizer for Moisture Meter Readings

-Though moisture meters are designed to take measurements across a variety of materials, most meters' readings are calibrated for wood.
+New call-to-actionThough moisture meters are designed to take measurements across a variety of materials, most meters' readings are calibrated for wood.

 How?

-Many professional moisture meters use wood moisture equivalency (WME) as the base when measuring other materials than wood.
+Many professional moisture meters use wood moisture equivalency (WME) as the base when measuring other materials than wood

 Why?